#315 – 20385 64th Ave, Langley V2Y 1N5 604-533-9163

 Our therapists can also support parents from a trauma-informed perspective.
 If your child is in EMDR therapy, we can help you understand how to better assist them in day-to-day life.
 We’ll talk to you about what’s helpful and not helpful and give you strategies for supporting your child with compassion and understanding.

-Talking about trauma is hard.
-Oftentimes, it can even make your trauma more upsetting and overwhelming.
 The great thing about EMDR is that it doesn’t require you to discuss your traumatic experience, even though you still need to recall it and think about it.
 You can share as little as you want.
 The bilateral stimulation exercises get right to the core of your traumatic stress and allow your brain to release long-held emotional pain.

 What’s more, EMDR follows a very structured format and usually doesn’t take as long as most forms of therapy.
 Clients should be able to commit to a series of sessions so that there is consistency supporting their progress; on average, they should commit to about six to eight sessions.
-Although EMDR is not a one-time solution, most clients begin to feel some relief after just a few sessions of bilateral stimulation.

 In the end, EMDR is simply the most complete and research-based approach to trauma therapy out there.
 It can help you change your thoughts, feelings, and perceptions, letting you experience life in a new way.